drakkan/sftpgo/docs/external-auth.md

 Previous global environment variables aren't cleared when the script is called.
 The content of these variables is _not_ quoted.
 They may contain special characters.
 They are under the control of a possibly malicious remote user.
 The program must write, on its standard output, a valid SFTPGo user serialized as JSON if the authentication succeed or a user with an empty username if the authentication fails.

+If the hook is an HTTP URL then it will be invoked as HTTP POST.
+The request body will contain a JSON serialized struct with the following fields:

+- `username`
+- `password`, not empty for password authentication
+- `public_key`, not empty for public key authentication
+- `keyboard_interactive`, not empty for keyboard interactive authentication

+If authentication succeed the HTTP response code must be 200 and the response body a valid SFTPGo user serialized as JSON.
+If the authentication fails the HTTP response code must be != 200 or the response body must be empty.

 If the authentication succeeds, the user will be automatically added/updated inside the defined data provider.
 Actions defined for users added/updated will not be executed in this case.
-The external program should check authentication only.
+The external hook should check authentication only.
 If there are login restrictions such as user disabled, expired, or login allowed only from specific IP addresses, it is enough to populate the matching user fields, and these conditions will be checked in the same way as for built-in users.
-The external auth program should finish very quickly.
-It will be killed if it does not exit within 60 seconds.
+The hook must finish within 30 seconds.

-This method is slower than built-in authentication, but it's very flexible as anyone can easily write his own authentication program.
+This method is slower than built-in authentication, but it's very flexible as anyone can easily write his own authentication hooks.
-You can also restrict the authentication scope for the external program using the `external_auth_scope` configuration key:
+You can also restrict the authentication scope for the hook using the `external_auth_scope` configuration key:

 - 0 means all supported authetication scopes.
-The external program will be used for password, public key and keyboard interactive authentication
+The external hook will be used for password, public key and keyboard interactive authentication
 - 1 means passwords only
 - 2 means public keys only
 - 4 means keyboard interactive only